-We have plenty of housing options on the Upper West Side that make Central Park your backyard including full private apartments and rooms for rent.
+We have plenty of housing options on the Upper West Side that make Central Park your backyard, including full private apartments and rooms for rent.
 Living near Central Park doesn’t come cheap, so if you want to be close to nature for a fraction of the cost, why not rent a bedroom in a swanky Upper West Side apartment share?
-This spacious 2 bedroom/2 bath apartment with a room for rent has plenty of space to share!
-Stylishly decorated, the shared living room is a grand and inviting space and the shared kitchen is massive for a New York City apartment.
-The private bedroom for rent is serene and cozy, with a double size bed flanked by bookcases, a flat screen TV and a desk and chair to work or study at.
+This spacious 2-bedroom/2 bath apartment with a room for rent has plenty of space to share!
+The shared living room is stylishly decorated as a grand and inviting space, and the shared kitchen is massive for a New York City apartment.
+The private bedroom for rent is serene and cozy, with a double size bed flanked by bookcases, a flat-screen TV and a desk and chair for work or study.
 You’ll also have the perk of a private bath off the bedroom, all to yourself!
 Take advantage of the rooftop with seating to enjoy the fresh air and NYC views.

 Spring is all about renewal and nature springing back to life after a dormant winter, so naturally the first sign of spring is flowers popping up everywhere!
-If you don’t have the privilege of living close to one of the city’s parks, you can still immerse yourself in flowers, whether it’s a stroll through the Flower District where fresh blooms from wholesalers line the street, or plants for sale at the neighborhood farmer’s market, or a stop at the world-famous Macy’s Flower Show to see the flagship store dripping in fresh flowers.
+If you don’t have the privilege of living close to one of the city’s parks, you can still immerse yourself in flowers, whether it’s a stroll through the Flower District where fresh blooms from wholesalers line the street, or plants for sale at the neighborhood farmer’s market.
+You can also visit the world-famous Macy’s Flower Show for free to see the flagship store dripping in fresh flowers.

 The High Line

 A unique park that exemplifies rebirth is the High Line, an elevated park built on abandoned railroad tracks running from Gansevoort Street in the Meatpacking District, through Chelsea and up to 34th Street in Midtown West.
-As you walk along the transformed route, you’ll find trees, grasses and flowers brightening your way, along with benches, spots to sit and view the street life below, art installations and lounge chairs where you can catch a Hudson River view.
+As you walk along the transformed route, you’ll find trees, grasses and flowers brightening your way.
+The park also has benches on which to sit and view the street life below, art installations and lounge chairs where you can catch a Hudson River view.

-Chelsea, the neighborhood through which most of the High Line runs, is one of the city’s most popular neighborhoods, filled with art galleries, boutiques and outdoor cafés — a perfect place to stroll though on a lovely spring day!
+Chelsea, the neighborhood through which most of the High Line runs, is one of the city’s most popular neighborhoods, filled with art galleries, boutiques and outdoor cafés — a perfect place to stroll through on a lovely spring day!
 New York Habitat has options for every budget in this highly desired neighborhood, from furnished apartments to expansive lofts, and budget-friendly roommate share accommodations.
 This roommate share apartment in the heart of Chelsea gives budget-conscious renters the chance to live in this hip and exciting neighborhood for a fraction of the cost of a private apartment.
-This 2 bedroom apartment is sophisticatedly decorated with parquet floors and wood furnishings creating a warm, homey ambiance.
+This 2-bedroom apartment is decorated in sophistication with parquet floors and wood furnishings, creating a warm, homey ambiance.
 The shared living room and galley kitchen offer space to relax or prepare a meal in the comfort of home.
-At the end of the day, retreat to the serenity of your private room with double size bed and cozy armchair to curl up in and read a book.
-There’s a flat screen TV for entertainment and closets to store your belongings.
-The shared bathroom, located between the two bedrooms, offers both tub and shower options.
-The building offers the convenience of laundry facilities and a fitness center on-site.
+At the end of the day, retreat to the serenity of your private room with double-size bed and cozy armchair to curl up in and read a book.
+There’s a flat-screen TV for entertainment and closets to store your belongings.
+The shared bathroom, located between the two bedrooms, offers both a tub and shower.
+The building has the convenience of laundry facilities and a fitness center on-site.
 There’s also a rooftop terrace with sun chairs and tables offering views of the iconic Empire State Building!

 Washington Square Park

-Call this 1 bedroom furnished apartment in Greenwich Village home and you’ll have all the perks of living in the Village at your doorstep, eclectic eateries, funky shops and of course, Washington Square Park!
-This quaint furnished apartment has those charming Village touches including a decorative fireplace and hardwood floors.
+Call this 1-bedroom furnished apartment in Greenwich Village home and you’ll have all the perks of living in the Village at your doorstep: eclectic eateries, funky shops and of course, Washington Square Park!
+This quaint furnished apartment has charming Village touches including a decorative fireplace and hardwood floors.
 The white decor makes the space bright while the colorful sofa and area rug add a pop of color and some fun.

-It wouldn’t be spring in NYC without a New Yorker’s favorite pastime, eating outdoors!
-While restaurants open up their outdoors dining spaces to the delight of locals and tourists, you’ll also find outdoor food events like Madison Square Eats, where picnic tables and food stalls combine in the heart of the Flatiron District to offer up all of the flavors of New York City’s diverse cuisines.
+It wouldn’t be spring in NYC without a New Yorker’s favorite pastime: eating outdoors!
+While restaurants open up their outdoor dining spaces to the delight of locals and tourists, you’ll also find outdoor food events like Madison Square Eats, where picnic tables and food stalls combine in the heart of the Flatiron District to offer up all of the flavors of New York City’s diverse cuisines.